aus/proxyplease/README.md

 | HTTP     | `http://`  | ✔️     | ✔️   | ✔️  | ✔️                 | ❌             | ❌      | ❌    |
 | HTTPS    | `https://` | ✔️     | ✔️   | ✔️  | ✔️                 | ❌             | ❌      | ❌    |

 If the proxy iniitally responds with a `407 Proxy Authentication Required`, the `Proxy-Authenticate` header(s) will be inspected for authentication schemes supported by the server.
 Each authentication scheme will be attempted in order of response until a `200 Connection Established`.
-If no credentials are supplied, `proxy-please` will attempt to transparently assume the current user's credentials from SSPI (SSPI is supported on Windows only and used for NTLM, Kerberos and Negotiate authentications schemes) or if they are hardcoded in environemt variables.
+If no credentials are supplied, `proxyplease` will attempt to transparently assume the current user's credentials from SSPI (SSPI is supported on Windows only and used for NTLM, Kerberos and Negotiate authentications schemes) or if they are hardcoded in environemt variables.
 Ex: `HTTP_PROXY=http://foo:bar@example.com:3128`.
-If `proxy-please` does not have enough information to attempt the authentication, the attempt will fail and another scheme will be attempted.
+If `proxyplease` does not have enough information to attempt the authentication, the attempt will fail and another scheme will be attempted.

 ## Proxy Selection